 Being a workaholic is not necessarily a bad thing - but when guilt keeps us from fully disconnecting, recharging and recovering — it is a bad thing we have to deal with.

 Proportionate vs disproportionate guilt

 Psychologists will sometimes make a distinction between proportionate and disproportionate guilt.
 It's useful to understand this distinction:

-Feeling guilty when we’re not working is almost always a disproportionate guilt - and not good for us, our families or our businesses.
+Feeling guilty when we're not working is almost always a disproportionate guilt.
+It's not good for us, our families or our businesses.

 So why do we feel guilty when we're not working?

 Your mileage may differ, but here's what I've found to be some of the most common reasons for feeling guilty when we're not working:

 - We believe the only way out is working more.
 When you're starting a business, or you're going through a tough spot, there's a thousand things to do and never enough time to do it all.
 So we believe that we have to work, work, work to get out of the situation or build the business so that it generates (more) revenue.